Sunday, March 22, 2026

 One of the more surprising things is that I banged the broken shelf back into place.
 The boards were a bit bowed, but it was still a mostly functional bookcase if used more for display of a few books and vases and seashells and whatever else Ikea thinks should be on bookcases aside from books!
 We left it outside with a sign saying Free on it.
 I fully expected we would have to hang onto it until big trash day, but it was gone within 24 hours.
 I hope its next owner appreciates it and can use it for a few years.
 I'm pretty glad we managed to keep it out of the trash.
 That was certainly unexpected.

 It definitely was a big push, but I managed to get the second bookcase together by midnight and then got the last of the books out of the hallway.
-It will definitely take a while to get this properly sorted, but I actually have slightly more space for books now, and I just have to hope that they hold up for a while.
+It will definitely take a while to get this properly sorted, but I actually have slightly more space for books now, and I just have to hope that they hold up for a few years.

 Even the poetry shelf is more functional now, though it badly needs to be reorganized.
 I've managed to get through a considerable amount of poetry in Jan. and Feb., and the piles in the living room are manageable.
 There are several large piles of books in the back room that I will have to start tackling in the next tranche of reading.